This cable manufacturer had a safety issue that seemed impossible to solve.

 And that was the concern Blesi and his team were called in to solve.

-But there was nothing in their product line up that could help this company get their workers off the reels.
+But there was nothing in its product lineup that could help this company get its workers off the reels.
 There was no product in anyone's portfolio that did anything like it.

 But that wasn't an issue for Nu-Star.

 "We don't sell generic products," explains John Adams, Nu-Star's vice president of sales and marketing.
 "We provide an engineered solution."

 This, he says, is what sets his company apart in the industry, and also why this cable manufacturer came to them for a solution.

 Nu-Star tackles every new sale with a full engineering team ready to customize a unique product to solve their clients' problems—inventing original designs and unimaginable connectors in a model that puts R&D right on the front end of the business.